Updated At: 2017-11-09

 A shift is a scheduled period of work for an employee.
-Supervisor, Manager, or Owner can schedule all employees in a Location.
+Supervisor, Manager, or Owner can schedule all employees in a team.
 Shift roster is shared to all employees in the location so they know when their next work takes place.

 A shift contains Location, Position, Employee, Start-time(date), and End-time(date).

 A shift of an employee belongs to one location.
 As every location has its own schedule calendar, a shift of location A will show on Location A's schedule calendar.
 A single employee may have multiple locations assigned.
 For example, employee A may work at both Robson and Granville stores.
 His/her shift at Robson will show on Robson calendar vice versa.
 A Robson calendar will also show employee A's Granville shifts in grey color for you to be aware when scheduling.